Yours Truly

 Joshua Coven

 I am a PhD student in Finance at the NYU Stern School of Business.
-I am interested in real estate, urban economics, household finance, industrial organization.

 Working Papers